 I don’t think anyone really minds as long as you just park there, leave your car to visit the falls, then leave altogether shortly afterward.
 Don’t linger.

 In the area for a while?
-Follow me to Cumberland Mountain State Park and to the city of Crossville!
+Follow me to Cumberland Mountain State Park, Cookeville, and Crossville!

 © Copyright Fernwehtun, 2015- Current.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Fernwehtun and Fernwehtun.com with appropriate and specific direction to the original content.